dafrancis/pieratnine/articles/javascript-libraries.md

 title: I made Bix!
 Oh wait no one cares (sadface)
 date: 2012-02-26
+summary: In which I dance around the point that the reason that there are so many JavaScript frameworks is because they are so trivial to make

 So that JavaScript eh?
 Such a new cool language that everyone is using because of the nodes and the jqueries.
 Everyone loves the JavaScripts to put on the websites and making the HTML5.
 Screw python or ruby (or whatever java I don't know) JavaScript is the new hotness.
 JavaScript is webscale.
 I don't know what webscale is but you've got to use it or you're not cool.